Composing code

 );

-Wherever possible, use pre-built components to have a more consistent, accessible, and easier to maintain experience.
+- Use pre-built components for a consistent, accessible, and easier-to-maintain user experience.

-Do note, the parent/child relationship of composition can result in unexpected changes over time; for example, if the ADS Modal component for example changes its padding, your composed inner layout may look a bit out-of-place.
-When you're composing against design decisions you don't own, we suggest visual regression testing and image snapshots to keep this contract safer.
+- Be aware of of parent/child component changes affecting layouts over time.
+For example, if the ADS Modal component for example changes its padding, your composed inner layout may look a bit out-of-place.